Image Credit: bogdanhoda/Shutterstock.com

 If the ambient air temperature drops below 3° C, the construction work must be discontinued until a heated enclosure is constructed.
 While these options are extremely effective in preventing cold weather from entering concrete, these are often the most expensive options.

 Heated Mortar Storage

-After mixing, mortar can be stored onto heated surfaces, such as a metal mortar board, to maintain a higher temperature.
-Note that additional care should be taken in order to avoid the excess drying of the mortar as a result of exposure to excessive heat.
+After mixing, mortar can be stored onto heated surfaces, such as a metal mortarboard, to maintain a higher temperature.
+Note that additional care should be taken in order to avoid the excessive drying of the mortar as a result of exposure to excessive heat.

-Three types of heaters that can be used with cold weather constructing include direct fired, indirect fired and hydronic systems, all of which are used depending upon the specific nature of the construction project.
+Three types of heaters that can be used with cold-weather construction include direct-fired, indirect-fired, and hydronic systems, all of which are used depending upon the specific nature of the construction project.
 For example, in the event that the concrete will not be directly exposed to the heater or exhaust, a direct-fired heater is suitable, whereas indirect-fired heaters are preferred when carbonation of fresh concrete surfaces must be avoided4.

 Protection from Ice